-In addition to the Diagnostics Home and Oracle Enterprise Repository links, the left sidebar of the Diagnostics tool (the gray area in the image above) includes links to several tests that can be run to check your installation of Oracle Enterprise Repository.
+In addition to the Diagnostics Home and Oracle Enterprise Repository links, the left sidebar of the Diagnostics tool includes links to several tests that can be run to check your installation of Oracle Enterprise Repository.
 Click any of these links to display the available tests in the main pane of the Diagnostics tool.